Fabricating Optimized Shields for COVID-19 First Responders

-A team from the School of Architecture’s Center for Design Research is providing shields for hospital workers and first responders.
+A team from the School of Architecture + Design’s Center for Design Research is providing shields for hospital workers and first responders.

 As the need for face shields continues with the spread of the COVID 19, Mark Leach, shop supervisor and Jonathan Rugh, lab craftsman, considered how their skills and capabilities could be deployed.
 Jon first raised the question, and Mark’s spouse, Patty Kitchin, a physician at Centra Lynchburg General Hospital, validated the need.
 She sounded the alert that there would be need for personal protection equipment at smaller hospitals that do not have the procurement possibilities of the larger facilities.
 It soon became clear the same problem was situated with many of the local first responders and emergency crews.

 Considering speed, efficiency, cost and durability as criteria for design thinking, they first established priorities with respect to specific needs.
 Given the circumstances of the national health emergency, they determined speed and efficiency of fabrication were critical as long as the ergonomic fit of the shield for health care workers was fulfilled.

 Cole Powell and Gabriella Perry of the Center for Design Research in the School of Architecture + Design and Alexander Leonessa and Liam Chapin of the Terrestrial Robotics Engineering & Controls Lab discuss design optimization of COVID 19 face shields.

 Working through the School of Architecture + Design’s Center for Design Research, they studied many of the open-source designs available on the internet.
 Each was found to have its own particular strengths and weaknesses, ranging from speed of production but lacking in comfort, to fully operational but time-consuming in fabrication and unnecessary use of material.
 They set out to optimize a design.
 The CDR provided initial funding for the project and Home Depot in Christiansburg generously donated sheets of Plexiglas to increase production capacity.